b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 ```
 # file: sideEffsVsReturnVals.jl

-# you need to define function before you call it
+# you should define a function before you call it
 function getRectangleArea(lenSideA::Number, lenSideB::Number)::Number
     return lenSideA * lenSideB
 end